Machinist X99 B9 Review: C612 mATX with Quad-Channel and 8-phase VRM — Worth It in 2026?

 Storage is handled by 6 SATA III ports plus two M.2 slots, one of which can be switched into NGFF mode via the jumpers located next to it.

 Time to talk about the drawbacks.
-The Machinist X99 B9 has no working sleep mode, and there’s not only no TPM 2.0 port, but even the JLPC1 header is missing, so there’s no way to get a functional TPM 2.0 module.
-In addition, the jumper responsible for auto power‑on when AC is restored (located next to the F_PANEL header, labeled J_AUTO_ON1) does not work.
+The Machinist X99 B9 has no working sleep mode.
+There isn’t a dedicated TPM 2.0 header, but the board does provide a JLPC1/DEBUG header that can accept TPM 2.0 modules; however, the pins may be unpopulated, which complicates installing a module (learn more about TPM 2.0 on Chinese X99 motherboards — here).
+In addition, the jumper for auto power‑on after AC restore (next to the F_PANEL, labeled J_AUTO_ON1) does not work.
 As with many other Chinese boards, there’s no fan speed control apart from the CPU 4‑pin header, and the board underreports CPU temperature and power consumption.

 Note: instead of the usual Winbond BIOS chip (though you can sometimes find that too), this board often uses a rarer XMC chip (XM25QH128C), which some SPI programmers don’t support.
 Fortunately, you can flash the BIOS from Windows with Intel FPT.